In Debt? Stressed? Need Help?

 At Money Advice Group we believe in Treating Customers Fairly, so much so that we have a group policy in place which you are welcome to read, which explains our business ethos.
 We prefer things to be transparent and you should understand upfront what a Debt Management Plan is and how it works.
 We also recommend that you read the Insolvency Service’s Debtor Guide which is a free guide produced by the Insolvency Service, giving you a clear, no nonsense summary of all the different forms of debt management.

-A Debt Management Plan can often be the right solution when you are in employment and earning a regular income, but you don’t have enough free cash on a monthly basis to meet your debt obligations.
+A Debt Management Plan can often be the right solution when you are in employment and/or earning a regular income, but you don’t have enough free cash on a monthly basis to meet your debt obligations.

 If you take out a Debt Management Plan through Money Advice Group we aim to:

 - Negotiate directly with your creditors on your behalf, including asking them to freeze interest payments so your situation doesn’t worsen.

 - Handle all the letters from your creditors and ask them to stop sending them to you